bookofproofs/bookofproofs.github.io/_sources/history/19th-century/hronec.md

 title: Hronec, Jur
 born: 1881
 died: 1959
-keywords: Jur Hronec, higher mathematics, algorithm, graph theory, game theory, operations research, optimization
+keywords: jur hronec,hronec
-description: Jur Hronec contributed to higher mathematics and created innovative algorithms, graph theory solutions, game theory algorithms and mathematical methods for operations and optimization.
+description: Jur Hronec was a Slovak mathematician who made extraordinary contributions to the development of higher mathematics in Slovakia.
+He was a major figure in establishing several universities in Slovakia.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---